ejj28/fol-email-scraper/README.md

 # fol-email-scraper
- Get notifications for new emails recieved on the FanshaweOnline platform
+ Get notifications for new emails received on the FanshaweOnline platform